wcrandall/Mp3-Player/README.md

     * If zip is downloaded, extract the zip file.
     * go into the folder the project is in
     * Open the .sln file with Visual Studio
+    * Right click on the solution and click manage nuget packages
+    * search for Microsoft.WindowsAPICodePack.Shell
+    * Install it
     * Click Start
+    * Note: mark of the web error is encountered
+      * Go to the MediaPlayer folder
+      * Right click SongView.resx
+      * Click properties
+      *
 * Option 2
     * Click on the releases tab of the project in Github
     * Click on the .exe file